Enbridge's economic impact on Manitoba

 As a company with both pipelines and wind turbines, Enbridge is delivering energy security while also pursuing company sustainability goals and driving transformation toward a lower-carbon economy.
 And we’re proud to deliver economic benefits in the Canadian provinces and the American states where we do business.

-- Enbridge paid $10.2 million in property tax across Manitoba for our pipelines and related facilities, such as terminals, storage facilities and pump stations.
+- Enbridge paid more than $9.9 million in property tax across Manitoba for our pipelines and related facilities, such as terminals, storage facilities and pump stations.

 This revenue can be used for schools, infrastructure (roads and bridges), health and wellness, recreation, transportation and other services that help strengthen the fabric of the community.